JulianDekker/PMalleleFinder/README.md

 * `--rss=TRUE|FALSE`
 This option if set to TRUE will also generate sequences containing the RSS for *V,D,J* genes.
 60bp sequence will be cut.
 * `--outdir=dir`
 This option will change the output directory to a desired string. ex: output/test.
+When no output directory is specified the time of task start will be used as directory.